-where $\omega_{\bb q} = \bb q \cdot \bb v_\chi - \frac{q^2}{2m_\chi}$, $q = |\bb q|$, $e$ is the electron charge, and $V(\bb q)$ is the non-relativistic potential describing DM-electron interactions.
-The full derivation can be found in the Supplemental Material (SM), and follows mainly from the arguments made in Ref.~\cite{nozieres1959electron}, discussed above.
-Note that in this Letter we assume an isotropic material (with $\epsilon(\bb q, \omega)$ a scalar), leaving the generalization to anisotropic materials to future work~\cite{future}.
+where $\omega_{\bb q} = \bb q \cdot \bb v_\chi - \frac{q^2}{2m_\chi}$, $q = |\bb q|$, $e$ is the electron charge, and $V(\bb q)$ is the non-relativistic DM-electron potential.
+The full derivation can be found in the Supplemental Material (SM), and follows mainly from the arguments made in Ref.~\cite{nozieres1959electron}.
+The target-dependent object which appears in the integrand,